Linda Sharp

-Linda Kay Sharp (born March 14, 1950) is a former collegiate women's basketball coach.
+Linda Kay Sharp (born March 14, 1950) is an American former collegiate women's basketball coach.
 Her coaching career spans 31 seasons with stints on all levels from elementary, junior high and high school to the collegiate and professional ranks, and she was inducted into the Women's Basketball Hall of Fame in 2001.

 Early life and education

 Born in Okmulgee, Oklahoma and raised in Cypress, California, Sharp attended John F. Kennedy High School in Los Angeles and played at point guard on the basketball team.
 She enrolled at Fullerton Junior College in 1968 to begin her college basketball career and transferred to Cal State Fullerton in 1970.
 In her senior season, Cal State Fullerton finished third in the 1972 AIAW national championship.

 Coaching career

 College

 After graduating from Cal State Fullerton in 1973 with a physical education degree, Sharp taught part-time at a local Catholic school and also did substitute teaching before landing a full-time teaching and coaching position at Mater Dei High School in Santa Ana.
 Sharp taught American literature and physical education and coached girls' basketball, volleyball, and softball in addition to launching tennis and track programs.

 In 1976, the University of Southern California (USC) hired Sharp as an assistant coach for its women's basketball program; Sharp was a part-time assistant at USC while still coaching at Mater Dei.
 After one year, USC promoted Sharp to head coach.
 In twelve seasons from 1977 to 1989, Sharp accumulated a 271-99 won-loss record.

 Turning around a program that won only five games in 1976–77, USC won 21 games in Sharp's second season as head coach in 1978–79.
 Sharp led USC to back-to-back NCAA national championships in 1983 and 1984.
 For USC's 1984 national title, Sharp earned WCAA, Wade Trophy, and Sporting News Coach of the Year honors.
 While at USC, she was selected as the Pac-10 Conference "Coach of the Year" three times.
-In May of 1989, she resigned from the program, citing a need for a new challenge while accepting the head coach position at Southwest Texas State University.
+In May 1989, she resigned from the program, citing a need for a new challenge while accepting the head coach position at Southwest Texas State University.

 From 1989 to 1997, Sharp compiled a 138-85 record in eight seasons at Southwest Texas State (now Texas State).

 For seven years, Sharp served on the NCAA Basketball Rules Committee.

 In 2001, Sharp was hired as the head coach of the women's basketball team at Concordia University Texas, a Division III school.
 She coached the team for seven years and to an 87–87 won-loss record.
 On September 10, 2008, Sharp resigned from Concordia.

 Sharp's career head coach record is 496–271 after 27 years coaching NCAA women's basketball.